Coin Collecting

 a.

-Collect and identify for your counselor 20 different world coins from
+Collect and identify for your counselor 20 different world coins

-elements, and denomination of each.
+major design elements, and denomination of each.

 b.

-Collect and identify for your counselor 20 different world paper money
+Collect and identify for your counselor 20 different world paper

-elements, and denomination of each.
+major design elements, and denomination of each.

 c.

-Collect and identify for your counselor 20 different tokens and/or
+Collect and identify for your counselor 20 different tokens

-medals.
+and/or medals.
 Identify the issuer and use of each.

 d.

-Complete one of the following and report to your counselor what you
+Complete one of the following and report to your counselor what

-experienced:
+you experienced:

 1.

-Attend a coin show
+Attend a coin show.

 2.

-Attend a coin club meeting
+Attend a coin club meeting.

 3.

-Tour a U.S. Mint facility or museum
+Tour a U.S. Mint facility or museum.

 4.

-Tour a virtual exhibit (with your parent or guardian's permission)
+Tour a virtual exhibit (with your parent or guardian's

-approved by your counselor.
+permission) approved by your counselor.